 The black witch moth is considered a harbinger of death in Mexican and Caribbean folklore.
 It has been told that if one was to fly into your house it would bring bad luck.
 If a sick person is visited by this moth, that person is likely to die.
-If one flies in your face, you may go blind.
+Also, if one flies in your face, you may go blind.
 There are many tall tales of moths, especially this one.
-None are true.
-Read more and learn…
+None of the myths are true.

 First the Stats…